hmrc/crdl-cache/ADDING-CODELISTS.md

 ### 2. Register the new codelist in the values set

-Add it to the `values` set in the companion object, keeping logical order:
+Add it to the `values` set in the companion object.
+We have tried to maintain lexical order of entries, but this is not necessary.

 ```scala
 object CodeListCode {